mobizt/FirebaseClient/README.md

 }
 ```

-See [this example](examples/App/NetworkInterfaces/DefaultNetworks/DefaultEthernetNetwork/ESP8266/ESP8266.ino) for using ESP8266 with its native ethernet library.
+See [ESP8266 DefaultEthernetNetwork example](examples/App/NetworkInterfaces/DefaultNetworks/DefaultEthernetNetwork/ESP8266/ESP8266.ino) for using ESP8266 with its native lwIP Ethernet library.

 For ESP32, to use the native ETH class, define the `DefaultEthernetNetwork` object with no parameter.

-See [this example](examples/App/NetworkInterfaces/DefaultNetworks/DefaultEthernetNetwork/ESP32/ESP32.ino) for using ESP32 with its native ethernet library.
+See [ESP32 DefaultEthernetNetwork example](examples/App/NetworkInterfaces/DefaultNetworks/DefaultEthernetNetwork/ESP32/ESP32.ino) for using ESP32 with its native Ethernet library.

 - `EthernetNetwork`

-By default the external Ethernet module can be use with the library as the macro `ENABLE_ETHERNET_NETWORK` was assigned and Ethernet library was included in the sketch.
+By default the external Ethernet module can be used with the library when the macro `ENABLE_ETHERNET_NETWORK` was assigned and Ethernet library was included in the user sketch.

-The Ethernet library and class other than `Ethernet.h` and `Ethernet` can be assigned (optional), see the [Library Build Options](#library-build-options) section.
+Other Ethernet library and class than `Ethernet.h` and `Ethernet` can be used, see the [Library Build Options](#library-build-options) section.

-The calss constructor parameters are following.
+The class constructor parameters are included the following.

 ```cpp
 EthernetNetwork::EthernetNetwork(<mac>, <cs_pin>, <reset_pin>, <Firebase_StaticIP>)